Private School Advancement Professionals Earn Certification

 There are three levels of certification.
 Requirements at the Professional level include a minimum of two years of advancement experience in private-independent schools, a letter of recommendation from the School Head, attendance at an advancement conference of the applicant’s choice, written affirmation of ISM’s Guiding Principles of Advancement Actions and Core Values for Advancement, as well as 40 credits from ISM’s annual Advancement Academy.

-The foundation of the IAP certification is ISM’s Advancement Academy, now in its third year, is being offered July 23-27 in Colorado Springs.
-Attendees, working with expert faculty practitioners, will be able to complete their first-level certification training requirements at the Academy’s conclusion.
+The foundation of the IAP certification is ISM’s Advancement Academy, is being offered July 21-25, 2014 in San Diego, CA. Attendees, working with expert faculty practitioners, will be able to complete their first-level certification training requirements at the Academy’s conclusion.
 Limited space is still available for this year’s academy.
-Visit isminc.com/academy for details.